TheHorscht/DialogSystem/README.md

 - `{@color FF0000}` Sets the text color to red.
 Format is in RGB hexadecimal.
 - `{@img banana}` Display an icon/image registered on the `dialog_system` object.

-# This library currently has no to very little error checkign or reporting.
+# This library currently has no to very little error checking or reporting.
 So, uh just use it correctly!